ceciParis1/PROJET_G-n-rative_AI/README.md

-# Poem Generator Using RAG Framework
+# Poem Generator Using RAG Framework (Chroma Version)

 This application uses the **PoetryDB API** to fetch existing poems as inspiration and **Google's Generative AI** to create new, custom poems based on user inputs such as theme, length, and style.
 The AI generates poems that are inspired by famous poems but does not copy them directly.